sytabaresa/kingly/README.md

 - [the ultimate guide to FSM in games](https://www.researchgate.net/publication/284383920_The_Ultimate_Guide_to_FSMs_in_Games)
 - [artificial intelligence - state machines](http://aiwisdom.com/ai_fsm.html)
 - [A method for testing and validating executable statechart models](https://link.springer.com/article/10.1007/s10270-018-0676-3)
+- Credit to [Pankaj Parashar](https://css-tricks.com/password-strength-meter/) for the password selector

 # Roadmap
 ## Roadmap v1.0